 The deck is perched on the side of a steep bank so views of the famous Tacoma industrial zone are broad and open.
 Great food and great views among the Tacoma North End restaurants.

 This Edison bulb beaming, steel and wood combining eatery might feel just as comfortable in Brooklyn or Portland, but adds a uniquely Tacoma “grit city” vibe to the world of outstanding food and even better service.

-The staff are very knowledgeable about the composition of each menu item, including craft cocktails.
+The staff is very knowledgeable about the composition of each menu item, including craft cocktails.
 Their thoughtful touches, even amidst the service limitations around COVID-19, make any visitor feel like an honored guest.

 The location in the heart of the downtown nightlife scene is busy and vibrant on the weekends.
-Make Wooden City your Tacoma restaurant of choice as part of a big night out.
+Make Wooden City your first choice of Tacoma North End restaurants, as part of a big night out.